amarpan/how-to-write-a-README/README.md

 # How to Fix a README
 ###### by [Amar Pan - GA SEI '21](https://www.linkedin.com/in/amarpan/)
-The README is often the most overlooked and underrated aspect of a web dev project.
+The README is often the most overlooked and shunned aspect of a web dev project.
 And yet, it is what employers directly look at when assessing one's technical competency as a software engineer.

 Thus, today we'll take a look at how to clean-up an existing README so that it becomes eye-candy rather than an eye-sore.